RickGelhausen/HRIBO_ReadTheDocs/docs/source/overview.rst

 singularity
 ***********

 .. warning:: This dependency is only required if you intend to use the prediction tool *deepribo*.
 The rest of the workflow does not require ``singularity``. ``deepribo`` is deactivated by default.
-For more details on activating ``deepribo``, please refer to :ref:`Activating Deepribo <workflow-configuration:Activating Deepribo>`.
+For more details on activating ``deepribo``, please refer to :ref:`Activating DeepRibo <workflow-configuration:Activating DeepRibo>`.

 In order to support `docker container <https://www.docker.com/>`_, snakemake requires `singularity <https://sylabs.io/docs/>`_.
 This is used to retrieve tools that are not available on conda as of now.